-This hard drive cloning is not only a best way to back everything up, but it is also a recommended option for getting set up on a new hard drive without re-installing your operating system.
+This hard drive cloning is not only the best way to back everything up, but it is also a recommended option for getting set up on a new hard drive without reinstalling your operating system.

 In short, cloning your drive will keep all your old data save on a new hard drive.
 Now the time has finally come when I will tell you the ways How to Clone a Hard Drive.

 Be ready Windows users and yes Mac users you can scroll down to learn hard drive cloning.